JakubIllner/jakubillner.github.io/_posts/2022-09-30-JSON-in-autonomous-database.markdown

 | 3.
 JSON in BLOB column with OSON format and medium compression | 1 M                      | 23 GB                 | 78 MB                  | 12 GB                | 1.87 x            |
 | 4.
 JSON Collection                                             | 1 M                      | 23 GB                 | 154 MB                 | 20 GB                | 1.15 x            |

-And the graphical representation of JSON storage requirements are here, with the black line showing size of source documents.
+And the graphical representation of JSON storage requirements is here, with the black line showing size of source documents.

 ![Storage Requirements](/images/2022-09-30-json-in-autonomous-database/overall-storage.png)